GuikangZhong/CSCD58_NAT/README.md

 -----------------------------------------------------------
 ```
 Note on the top of the log, a mapping was created for the TCP transmission with the same aux_ext number 1024 again, which means the number 1024 was released along with the clean of mapping from above execution. <br>
 After the close TCP sessions, the connection's state changed to CLOSED.
-Since there is no vlaid (valid menas non-closed and non-timeout) connention in the mapping, the mapping got cleaned.<br>
+Since there is no valid (valid menas non-closed and non-timeout) connention in the mapping, the mapping got cleaned.<br>
-The last two lines of the log can verify that the mapping was indead cleaned.<br><br>
+The last two lines of the log can verify that the mapping was indeed cleaned.<br><br>

 ## Adding command-line flags
 1. -n -- Enable NAT functionality